Childhood immunizations in the United States: Polio

+This unvaccinated child's leg became deformed as a result of Polio.

 Vaccine

 There are two different types of vaccine for Polio.
 One is an inactivated form of the virus (IPV) which is given as a shot.
 This is the only form that is used in the United States.
 The other form is given orally (OPV) and is used all over the world.
 OPV has a risk of causing vaccine-associated paralytic poliomyelitis (VAPP) which occurred in one child out of every 2.4 million.
 But it does have advantages over IPV in that it provides intestinal immunity and provides secondary spread of the vaccine to unprotected people that come in contact with the vaccinated person.
 A person is considered to be fully immunized if they have received a primary series of at least three doses of IPV, OPV, or four doses of any combination of IPV and OPV.
 These doses are given at 2, and 4 months of age, again between 6 and 18 months of age.
 A booster is given between 4 and 6 years.
 Some people who get IPV may have soreness at the injection site, but the vaccine as it is today is not known to cause any serious problems and most people have no problems at all.